JuliaHong21/IPC144/README.md

 # IPC144
-Introduction to Programming Using C / Lab(Workshop) and Final Project(Mildstone)
+Introduction to Programming Using C / Lab(Workshop) and Final Project(Mildstone) / Seneca College